If you are like most people on this planet, you are probably always on the lookout for ways to increase your wealth.

 Okay, this one sounds crazy, but it isn’t.
 While you do want to have a decent stash of cash set aside for unexpected emergencies, once that has been built up to an acceptable amount you should stop saving and start investing.

 Money sitting in the bank is doing nothing for you.
-In fact, due to the low interest rates earned through savings accounts, money that sits around is actually losing value over time.
+In fact, due to the low-interest rates earned through savings accounts, money that sits around is actually losing value over time.

 Become a Business Owner

 Becoming a business owner is one of the fastest ways to find yourself on the “passive income” side of the fence.
 However, while being self-employed is great, it is not enough to be considered passive income.
-After all, a self-employed person does still have to go into work in order to get paid.
+After all, a self-employed person does still have to go to work in order to get paid.

 Therefore, the goal is to become not just self-employed, but a full-fledged business owner with employees who do all or most of the work for you.
 Your business should run well whether or not you are involved.
 At this point, and only at this point, can your business be considered a stream of passive income.